Special tool

 10 | - | PCM |

-As the engine speed increases, the cross-sectional area of the intake duct upstream of the turbocharger turbine continuously increases.
-The turbine speed, and therefore the amount of air supplied to the engine, is adjusted to match the engine speed.
+As the engine speed increases, the cross-sectional area of the intake duct upstream of the turbocharger turbine increases continuously.
+The turbine speed and therefore the amount of air supplied to the engine is adjusted to match the engine speed.
 This means that the turbocharger boost pressure remains optimized over the entire engine speed range.

-Maximum position of the turbocharger blades (maximum cross-sectional area in the open position) - this is also an emergency position, for example, in the event of an electrical problem or a leak in the vacuum system.
-Therefore, there is little chance of engine damage due to overboost in the event of a turbocharger control problem.
+The maximum position of the turbocharger blades (maximum cross-sectional area in the open position) is also an emergency position, for example in the event of an electrical problem or a leak in the vacuum system.
+Therefore, there is a small chance of engine damage due to increased boost in the event of a problem in the turbocharger control.

 Visitor comments